 Q: Does a psychologist prescribe medication?

 A: No, as a psychologist, I have a doctoral degree (PhD) and use talk therapy techniques.
 Psychiatrists have a medical degree (M.D.) and prescribe medication.
 Psychologists receive 6-8 years of post-graduate training in a scientist-practitioner model in research methods, treatment and assessment.

-Q: What types of therapy does Dr. Heard practice?
+Q: What types of therapy do Drs.
+Heard and Davison practice?

-A: I tailor the treatment to each individual and couple, working to help solve problems and develop skills that will allow you to meet your goals.
-My practice includes treatments that have been shown to be helpful through research.
+A: Treatment is always tailored to each individual and couple, working to help solve problems and develop skills that will allow you to meet your goals.
+Our practice includes treatments that have been shown to be helpful through research.
 These include Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), and Gottman-style Couple Therapy.
-Findings from the fields of attachment and interpersonal neurobiology inform my work, and I frequently use training in Mindfulness and Relaxation techniques to help manage physical reactions to stress, anxiety and illness.
+Findings from the fields of attachment and interpersonal neurobiology inform my work, and we frequently use training in Mindfulness and Relaxation techniques to help manage physical reactions to stress, anxiety and illness.

 Q: Will Insurance cover my therapy?

 A: As a Licensed Clinical Psychologist, my services may be eligible for reimbursement by insurance companies or your flexible spending account, based on the guidelines they have established.
 As an out-of-network provider, payment is made at the time services are rendered, and I will provide a receipt that has all of the information, including diagnosis, that you would need to file with your insurance for payment.
 Please contact your insurance company for information about your benefits and possible exclusions.
 Here are some helpful questions to ask:

 - Do I have mental health (or behavioral health) benefits?